nikogura/nikogura.com/Documentation.md

 ### Make Docs Available Online

 It's a connected world.
 Customers need to be able to get the information they require at a touch of a button without leaving the native presentation format of the product.

 In other words, a phone app shouldn't need people to open their laptop, or dig out a printed manual.

 It is imperative in the modern world that docs be online, and available from any device with a network connection.
 Docs need to be easy to read or they won't be - They also need to be easy to _find_.
 Where possible, your docs should be directly linkable from your product.

 Customer has a problem with a feature?
 There should be an icon or link or popup there ready to display the most up-to-date version of the information the customer needs.

 The number of users that will put down their mobile device and pull out a printed manual are vanishingly small.
+You don't want your company's revenue depending on a tiny group of customers.
+You want to sell to the masses, and face it, the masses are _lazy_.

 ### Make Docs Easy to Read